Mark Kingsmill

 Mark Adrian Kingsmill (born 4 December 1956) is an Australian rock musician.
 He has drummed with several bands including the Hitmen (1979–84), New Christs (1983–84), the Screaming Tribesmen (1984) and Hoodoo Gurus (1984–98, 2003–15).
-He is the older brother of Richard Kingsmill, music director and presenter on Triple J.
+He is the older brother of Richard Kingsmill, former music director and presenter on Triple J.

-Biography
+Early life and education

+Mark Kingsmill was born in Sydney on 4 December 1956.

+Career

 Early days

-In early 1977 in Sydney Kingsmill, on drums, joined vocalist Ron Peno's (aka Ronnie Pop) band, the Hellcats, with Clyde Bramley on bass guitar and Charlie Georges on guitar.
+In early 1977 in Sydney Kingsmill, on drums, joined vocalist Ron Peno's (aka Ronnie Pop) band, the Hellcats, with Charlie Georges on guitar and Gary Petersen on bass.
 Ian McFarlane, an Australian musicologist, described the group as "a tough New York Dolls-inspired covers band".
 The Hellcats often supported fellow punk rockers, Radio Birdman.

 Later that year Kingsmill, under the pseudonym Jim Boots, joined another local punk band, Thought Criminals, with the line-up of Roger Grierson (aka Jack Boots) on guitar, Rique Lee Kendall (aka Matt Black) on bass guitar and Bruce Warner (aka Kit Identity) on lead vocals.
 Kingsmill performed on their first recording, an EP, Hilton Bomber.
 It was released in 1978 on their own label, Doublethink.
 Kingsmill was replaced by the Last Words' drummer, Ken Doyle (aka Derik Wapillspoon).

-Mark Kingsmill was the original drummer and member of his next band, The Other Side, along with Clyde Bramley and Charlie Georges, and was replaced by Ron Keeley, when Kingsmill departed to join the Hitmen.
+Kingsmill was the original drummer and member of his next band, The Other Side, along with Clyde Bramley and Charlie Georges, and was replaced by Ron Keeley, when Kingsmill departed to join the Hitmen.
 This reunited Keely with Rob Younger (ex-Radio Birdman) on lead vocals.